rdkcentral/ThunderNanoServices/Cobalt/doc/CobaltPlugin.md

 <a name="head.Description"></a>
 # Description

-The Spark plugin provides web browsing functionality based on the Spark engine.
+The Cobalt plugin provides web browsing functionality based on the Cobalt engine.

 The plugin is designed to be loaded and executed within the Thunder framework.
 For more information about the framework refer to [[Thunder](#ref.Thunder)].